YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 <iframe src="assets/missings.html" width="850" height="650" frameborder="0"></iframe>

-Since the p-value that we found (0.0) is smaller than 0.05, which is the significance level we set, we reject the null hypothesis.
+Since the p-value that we found (0.0) is smaller than 0.05, which is the significance level we set, we **reject the null hypothesis**.
 Therefore, the missingness of the `'rating'` depends on the `'sodium(PDV)'` column, meaning that the sodium content of the recipe significantly relates to the likelihood of a rating being missing.

 ---